Yosemite's Tioga & Glacier Point Roads are closed for the Winter. Click here for more TRAVEL ALERTS and information.

 The 2020 Creek Fire impacted some areas of the Sierra Vista Scenic Byway.
 Although the fire's devastation has been deeply felt, it has also revealed new, stunning vistas and scenic spots.

-While the Sierra Vista Scenic Byway is open, parts are closed or still impacted by past fire and storm events, including a detour at the Norris Creek Bridge.
-Additionally, the paving of Beasore Road is planned for the summer of 2024, though the road will remain open with expected delays.
-Repair efforts are ongoing on Sky Ranch Road, with up to 20-minute delays anticipated.
+The Sierra Vista Scenic Byway is open, but parts are closed or are still impacted by past fire and storm events, including a detour at the Norris Creek Bridge.

 Sierra Vista Scenic Byway